 Let’s clear something up before we begin.
 What’s the difference between a word cloud and a collaborative word cloud?

-- Word Cloud – A real time word cloud tool with which the user inputs a group of words, and those words are displayed in a visual ‘cloud’.
+• Word Cloud - A tool with which the user inputs a group of words and those words are displayed in a visual 'cloud'.
 Usually, the more frequent the inputted words are, the larger and more centrally they appear in the cloud.

-- Collaborative Word Cloud – Essentially the same tool, but the word inputs are made by a group rather than a single person.
-Usually, someone will present the word cloud with a question, and an audience will input their answers by joining the word cloud on their phones.
+• Collaborative Word Cloud - Essentially the same tool, but the word inputs are made by a group of people, rather than a single person.
+Usually, someone will present the word cloud with a question and an audience will input their answers by the joining word cloud on their phones.

-Check out these collaborative word cloud examples… And learn how to use AhaSlides live word cloud generator
+Check out these collaborative word cloud examples...
+And learn how to use the live word cloud generator with AhaSlides

 Ice Breakers